TechieTee/evolve-quiz/README.md

 # React + TypeScript + Vite

-THIS IS A WORDPRESS PLUGIN IMPLIMENTATION
+## THIS IS A CUSTOM PLUGIN IMPLEMENTATION

 React App Setup
 Vite for speed
 TypeScript for type safety